Journaling As Self-Care for Your Mental Health

-Journaling can increase one’s mental health awareness and recovery by providing a safe place to hold thoughts and emotions without fear of the reactions of others.
+Journaling as self-car increases your mental health awareness and recovery because it provides a safe place to hold thoughts and emotions without fear of the reactions of others.
 It can also help in those moments when there are things that need to be said but you are unable to find the words to clearly express things.

 My first exposure to journaling was through a human relations class.
 The professor required us to keep 2 journals throughout the quarter: an emotions journal and a gratitude journal.
 The purpose of the emotions journal was to allow a safe place to capture intense emotion - anger, sadness, fear, etc and simply free write.
 No editing, no self-censoring, curse if you like, but release.
-The process allowed me to read through entries, identify thought patterns that were holding me back or to identify triggering events.
+The process allowed me to read through entries, identify negative thought patterns that were holding me back or to identify triggering events.

 I bought a sketchbook, paints and pens and began splashing down my frustration at being passed around through 6 doctors, trying to find the correct phone number for the correct department and the feeling of betrayal by my body.
 The magic of art journaling is tapping into the subconscious and bringing it into the light.
 My 1st piece is titled "Can You Hear Me Now?"

-Creativity can be a lifeline to our mental health recovery.
+Creativity through journaling can be a lifeline to our mental health recovery.
 How are you positively expressing yourself?